Persistent Animal Identification Leveraging Non-Visual Markers: Experiments

 The standard \gls{mot} metrics (\gls{motp} and \gls{mota}) \cite{VL_013} do not sufficiently capture the needs of our problem, in that \begin{enumerate*}[label=(\alph*)] \item we have a fixed set of objects we need to track (making the problem better defined), \textsl{but} \item we also care about the absolute identity (\ie permutations are not equivalent). \end{enumerate*} While there is a similarity with object detection \cite{DS_016, DS_015} (using identity for object class), we know a priori that we cannot have more than one detection per `identity' in each frame, and thus we modify existing metrics to suit our constraints.

-\paragraph{Overall performance:} We define the `Overall Accuracy', $A_{O}$, as the ratio of ground-truths that are correctly identified: \ie where the object is visible and the \gls{iou} between it and the identified \gls{bb} is above a threshold, or when the object is hidden and the identifier outputs null.
+\paragraph{Overall performance:} For each (annotated) frame $f$ and animal $j$, we define a groundtruth \gls{bb}, $GT_j^{[f]}$ --- this is null when the animal is hidden.
+The identifier itself outputs a single hypothesis $\smash{BB_j^{[f]}}$ for animal $j$, which can also be null.
+Subsequently, the `Overall Accuracy', $A_{O}$, is the ratio of ground-truths that are correctly identified: \ie where (a) the object is visible and the \gls{iou} between it and the identified \gls{bb} is above a threshold, or (b) when the object is hidden and the identifier outputs null.
+Mathematically, this is:

-For each (annotated) frame $f$ and object $j$, we define a groundtruth \gls{bb}, $GT_j^{(f)}$ --- this is null when the object is hidden.
-The identifier itself outputs a single hypothesis $BB_j^{(f)}$ for object $j$, which can also be null.
-The Overall Accuracy, $A_O$ is thus given by:

 where